dayofai/dayof/context/frontend/product-panel/product-panel-spec.md

 }
 ```

+_Note: `displayMode: "nested"` means this renders under the GA ticket row, not in a separate section.
+The client auto-matches quantity (3 vouchers for 3 tickets)._

-#### B) Per‑order parking pass (cap 1), parent required
+#### B) Parking pass with independent constraint (section display)

-This example shows a typical per-order add-on.
-The server enforces `limits.perOrder=1`, and `maxSelectable` updates from 0 to 1 once any parent ticket is selected (regardless of parent quantity).
+This example shows an order-level add-on.
+The server enforces `limits.perOrder=2`, and `maxSelectable` updates from 0 to 2 once any parent ticket is selected (regardless of parent quantity).
+It renders in a separate "Add-ons" section.

 ```jsonc
 {